agrumery/aGrUM/wrappers/pyagrum/doc/sphinx/BNinput-output.rst

 BIFXML (complete preservation)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The BIFXML format is the recommended way to save and load graphical models as it preserves all features and attributes of the model.
-This format is particularly useful for interoperability with other Bayesian network tools.
+The BIFXML format is recommended for interoperability with other Bayesian network tools.
+It preserves all features and attributes of the model.

 .. code-block:: python
     import pyagrum as gum